mrkn/mxnet.rb/README.md

-Welcome to the ruby mxnet bindings with access to core mxnet modules including NDArray and Gluon
+Welcome to the ruby mxnet bindings with access to core mxnet modules including NDArray and Gluon.
+The latest version test is 1.7.0

 ## Installation